EmpowerByDesign/Interactive-Lesson-Code-Editor/README.md

 ## Overview

-**Interactive Lesson Code Editor** is the foundation for a next-generation adaptive coding education platform.
-Inspired by the best of Codecademy, freeCodeCamp, and hands-on learning, this project is designed to empower complete beginners and self-taught developers to learn HTML, CSS, JavaScript, and modern web development through interactive, personalized lessons.

-This platform bridges the gap between users and AI coding tools by focusing on true coding mastery—not just code completion—with a three-panel live coding environment, gamification, immediate feedback, and learning path personalization.
+**Interactive Lesson Code Editor** is designed to be a next-generation adaptive coding education platform.
+Drawing inspiration from Codecademy, freeCodeCamp, and hands-on learning environments, this project aims to create a truly interactive and adaptive space for mastering web development skills.
+The platform bridges the gap between learners and AI-powered tools, focusing on deep understanding, skill-building, and mastery through a three-panel live coding environment, personalized pathways, gamification, and immediate feedback.

 ---